 Because of insurance and liability reasons, the minimum age for this trek is 18.

-The Overland Track trek can be completed by anyone who is relatively fit and those who are willing to get fit.
-A significant advantage in undertaking this challenge with Peak Potential Adventures is that our team are also qualified, personal trainers.
-We have had significant experience in multi-day pack hiking and fitness preparation so we will provide you with ongoing personalised advice and support on your training and fitness requirements to ensure you are ready.
-Also, trekking through the Overland Track is not all about fitness, it's as much a mental challenge and just having the right equipment for the conditions.
-We will prepare you for the conditions, make sure you have the right equipment and provide you with the necessary ongoing fitness and training advice to ensure that you are ready for this style of trekking.
+The Overland Track adventure can be completed by anyone who is relatively fit and those willing to get fit.
+A significant advantage in undertaking this adventure with Peak Potential Adventures is that our team are also qualified personal trainers.
+We have had significant experience in multi-day pack walking and fitness preparation, so we will provide you with ongoing personalised advice and support on your training and fitness requirements to ensure you are ready.
+Also, walking through the Overland Track is not all about fitness; it's as much a mental challenge and having the right equipment for the conditions.
+We will prepare you for the conditions, ensure you have the right equipment, and provide you with the necessary ongoing fitness and training advice to ensure you are ready for this multi-day adventure.

 What equipment will I require?

 The equipment list is on the website under additional information.
-Once you have reviewed the list, we will then discuss with you your equipment requirements and budget.
+Once you have reviewed the list, we will discuss your equipment requirements and budget.
 Some last-minute equipment can be purchased in Launceston if required.

-Can I trek safely if I have allergies or a medical condition?
+Can I walk safely if I have allergies or a medical condition?

 It all depends on the allergy or the medical condition, but we would strongly suggest that you speak to your doctor first before making a booking.
-The trek is challenging mainly because you are carrying a large pack, so a moderate to high level of fitness is required to get the most out of the experience.
+The adventure is challenging mainly because you are carrying a large pack, so a moderate to high fitness level is required to get the most out of the experience.

-If it is a food allergy, that will be no problem because that can be catered for because we will do all the food shopping in Launceston prior to the trek, so you will have input and we will be able to avoid foods that may cause you problems.
-If you have allergies to bees or other insects etc. please ensure that you let us know of the severity and if you will be carrying an EpiPen to treat an allergy.
+If it is a food allergy, that will be no problem because that can be catered for because we will do all the food shopping before the adventure, so please let us know your dietary requirements when completing your booking, and we will make sure we avoid foods that may cause you problems or you can't eat.
+If you have allergies to bees or other insects etc., please ensure that you let us know of the severity and if you will be carrying an EpiPen to treat an allergy.

-If you decide to book as a single supplement in the hotel prior to and after the trek, there will be an additional charge.
-Please let us know if you'd like to book as a single supplement and we will let you know the cost.
+If you decide to book as a single supplement in the hotel before and after the adventure, there will be an additional charge.
+Please let us know if you'd like to book as a single supplement,t and we will let you know the cost.